What is Cognitive Load?

 ► Learn more about my course here: https://agentsofchangeprep.com/

-A little bit about me: I am a Licensed Clinical Social Worker and I have been providing individualized and group test prep for the ASWB for over four years.
+A little bit about me: I am a Licensed Clinical Social Worker and I have been providing individualized and group test prep for the ASWB for over five years.
 From all of this experience helping others pass their exams, I have created a course to help you prepare for and pass the ASWB exam!

 Find more from Agents of Change here: